Valuation theory of exponential Hardy fields II: Principal parts of germs in the Hardy field of o-minimal exponential expansions of the reals: Some preliminaries

-A valuation $w$ on an ordered field $K$ is called \bfind{convex} if ${\cal O}_w$ is convex.
-The convex valuation rings of an ordered field are linearly ordered by inclusion.
-If ${\cal O}_w\subsetuneq {\cal O}_{w'}$ then $w$ is said to be \bfind{finer} than $w'$.
 There is always a finest convex valuation, called the \bfind{natural valuation}.
 It is characterized by the fact that its residue field is archimedean.
-A valuation $w$ on an ordered field is convex if and only if the natural valuation is finer or equal to $w$. {\bf Throughout this paper, $v$ will always denote the natural valuation,} unless stated otherwise.
+A valuation $w$ on an ordered field is convex if and only if the natural valuation is finer or equal to $w$. {\it Throughout this paper, $v$ will always denote the natural valuation,} unless stated otherwise.

 If $a,b$ are elements of an ordered group or an ordered field, then we write $a\ll b<0$ if $a<b<0$ and $\forall n\in\N: a<nb$.
 Similarly, $a\gg b>0$ if $a>b>0$ and $\forall n\in\N: a>nb$.
 We set $|a|:=\max \{a,-a\}$.
 Then the natural valuation is characterized by: